kibikalo/pastebin-api/README.md

 ---

 ### Initial Requirements:
-* The user can create a block of text and upload it to the system.
+* The user can create a block of text and upload it to the app.
-* Can send a link to that block of text to another user, who will see the same block of text when they click on it.
+* Can send a link to that block of text to another user, who will see the same block of text when they click on the link.
 * Text blocks and links are deactivated after a certain period of time.
 The user can specify when this happens.

 ### Tech-stack: